hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 rollinglog - prints tail of the log.
-Also supports -f/--follow option locked - prints whether the current session is locked. descriptions - returns a JSON with all config options, their descriptions and types.
+Also supports -f/--follow option locked - prints whether the current session is locked. descriptions - returns a JSON with all config options, their descriptions and types. submap - prints the current submap the keybinds are in
 ```

 For the getoption command, the option name should be written as